javiershen/TFM-UPC/README.md

 Which of the following actions you want to do: 1
 ```

-Once we selected the option, we have to introduce the medicine data: Medicine Name, the medicine product code, its serial number, the expiration year and the expiration month.
+Once we selected the option, we have to introduce the medicine data: Medicine Name, the medicine product code, its serial number, the lot number, the expiration year and the expiration month.

 ### Read created medicine / Read all users / Read all medicines